stepanb2/ml-traffic-sign/README.md

 | ![alt text][image8] |Stop (14)|

+* The second image might be hard to classify because the form of the arrow is not exactly matching the training examples (see image below).
-The first image might be difficult to classify because ...
+* The third image might be hard to classify because pretty extended cropping that change the size of the bounding circle.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).